-GnuCash is nice open source software for Linux users who wants to use free software but wants to take advantage of a proprietary software.
-It is a free accounting software which saves your dollars and still gives you the best experience to control your account.
+GnuCash is nice to open source software for Linux users who wants to use free software but wants to take advantage of proprietary software.
+It is free accounting software which saves your dollars and still gives you the best experience to control your account.
 Version 2.6 has an improved user interface for the checkbook register.
-All things can be add and removed easily without much difficulty.
-The problem with GnuCash is that it is user friendly if you have past experience with accounting softwares but if you are new to this then it is difficult to understand it first.
+All things can be added and removed easily without much difficulty.
+The problem with GnuCash is that it is user-friendly if you have past experience with accounting software but if you are new to this then it is difficult to understand it first.
 GnuCash documentation helps a lot to understand it.

 How To Install GnuCash In Linux